Citizenship

 The number of passports or nationalities you can have depends on the legislation of the states.
 For example, countries such as Austria and India oblige foreigners to give up their previous passports.
 In contrast, countries like the USA and Italy allow for multiple citizenship.

-Yes, if the legislation of your home country and other states you are interested in does not prohibit having several passports, you can hold triple citizenship.
+Yes, you can have 3 passports or more if the legislation of your home country and other states you are interested in does not prohibit having several passports, you can hold triple citizenship.
 For example, Austria obliges foreigners to give up their previous passports.

-Suppose you live, for instance, in Finland and would like to obtain Dominica citizenship, a Caribbean country.
-In that case, you will not lose your original passport since both countries allow multiple citizenships.
+Suppose someone lives, for example, in Finland and would like to obtain citizenship in Dominica, a Caribbean country.
+In that case, they will not lose their original passport, as both countries allow multiple citizenships.

 • Can you get 4 citizenships?